Fushimi Inari Taisha photo

 What is the best way to get to Fushimi Inari Taisha?

 Take the JR Nara Line from Kyoto Station to Inari Station (5 minutes, 150 yen).
-The shrine entrance is right outside the station—about a 1-minute walk.
+The shrine entrance is right outside the station — about a 1-minute walk.
+Alternatively, the Keihan Main Line stops at Fushimi-Inari Station (about 5 minutes' walk to the shrine), useful if you're coming from Gion or Demachiyanagi.

 How long does it take to climb Mount Inari?